kodecocodes/english-style-guide/README.md

 If you are referring to a chapter in another book, put the chapter name in quotes and the name of the book in italics, like so:

 _Example_: Check out the “Doing Cool Stuff” chapter of _Ray’s Awesome Book_.

+**emoticons/emojis in books**

+Emoticons should be used _extremely_ sparingly in books — best is not to use them at all.
+As with tutorials, only the :] emoticon may be used in books.

 **Links/URLs**